BananaAcid/docker-php7.2-kitematic/README.md

 To grap it from the online repository and use it:

-	docker run -p 8000:80 --volume ~/my-php-app:/all  bananaacid/docker-php7_2-kitematic
+	docker run -p 8000:80 --volume ~/my-php-app:/all  bananaacid/docker-php7.2-kitematic

 to control it with Kitematic, use:

-	docker run -d -p 8000:80  bananaacid/docker-php7_2-kitematic
+	docker run -d -p 8000:80  bananaacid/docker-php7.2-kitematic

 * `-d` will run it in the background, other wise, all container output goes to the current console.
-* `~/my-php-app`referes to the user folder from where the php files should be used - can be activated in Kitematic.
+* `~/my-php-app`referes to the user folder from where the php files should be used - can also be activated within in Kitematic.
-* `--name my-php-app_container` before the image name, will create a container with a meaningful name.
+* `--name my-php-app_container` added before the image name, will create a container with a meaningful name.

 Enable .htaccess files